ethereum-optimism/design-docs/protocol/l1-upgrades.md

 By having the caller identify the proxy type, it also avoids the need for an `sload` to read the `proxyType` mapping for each contract.

+The `SuperchainProxyAdmin` contract will also use a two step ownership transfer mechanism, which will require a new owner to accept the transfer before it is finalized.

+### Ownership transfer process

+Replacing the ProxyAdmin is a high risk operation, requiring a transfer of ownership of every single L1 contract.
+However these risks can be mitigated, and the benefits of reduced complexity are believed to be worthwhile, and better done sooner than later.

+The ownership transfer operation should be handled by the OPCM itself.
+The success of the ownership transfer should be verified after execution, and the transfer should revert unless successful.

-**Altneratives considered:** Other approaches were considered including:
+**Alternatives considered:** Other approaches were considered including:

 1. Keeping many `ProxyAdmin`s: this is complicated and expensive.
-2. Making the `SuperchainProxyAdmin` an even thinner wrapper which effectively just forwards calldat.
+2. Making the `SuperchainProxyAdmin` an even thinner wrapper which effectively just forwards calldata.
 The approach chosen will reduce the amount of boilerplate in the OPCM.

 ## Identifying OP Chains by the SystemConfig